-Our Summer wine selection by Chefs Warehouse sommelier and wine judge for Platter’s, Penelope Setti.
+Our Summer wine selection by Penny Noire wine bar sommelier (previously Chefs Warehouse) and wine judge for Platter’s, Penelope Setti.

 Whether you plan on quaffing ‘rosé all day’ or simply popping the odd bottle of celebratory champers on the respectable occasions, the festive season in the Southern Hemisphere is less about a White Christmas and more about fun in the sun.
 Or, as Australian comedic songwriter Tim Minchin sentimentally put it, “White Wine in the Sun.”
 Although, as some of us will know, the wrong wine selection in the heat of the day may have less than desirable consequences… and will have learnt that being selective really is key.